SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - So which approach is better ?
 Tfvars, Workspace, Different repos for different envs ?
 - Provisioners are used to execute the commands on a local machine (or) remote server after it's created, typically used for initial configuration like boot strapping.
 Provisioners are used only for ec2.
 - What is local-exec provisioner in terraform and what is the syntax ?
 It enables a keyword ${self.id}
-- What is remote-exec provisioner in terraform & what is the syntax ?
+- What is remote-exec provisioner in terraform and what is the syntax ?
 - Local-exec --> Run on your local machine --> Use case is to notify, trigger local scripts --> No remote access is needed.
 - Remote-exec --> Runs on your remote server --> Use case is to install softwares, configure ec2 post setup, need SSH connection to access remote host for linux and WinRM access for windows.
 - What is the disadvantage of local-exec ?
 Local-exec provisioner run only one time not every time.